StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 When processing live data, for example, received via WebSocket:

-1. Setting [Message.OriginalTransactionId](xref:StockSharp.Messages.Message.OriginalTransactionId) is optional.
+1. Setting [OriginalTransactionId](xref:StockSharp.Messages.IOriginalTransactionIdMessage.OriginalTransactionId) is optional.
 If the transaction ID is not set, the system will distribute the data to all active subscriptions for the corresponding instrument and data type.

 2. Setting [SecurityId](xref:StockSharp.Messages.SecurityId) and other specific fields (for example, [TimeFrameCandleMessage.TimeFrame](xref:StockSharp.Messages.TimeFrameCandleMessage.TimeFrame) for candles) is mandatory, as this information is necessary for the correct routing of data in the system.